Grades 2 - 4

 What to Bring

 Campers should have a range of clothes for any weather.
 Clothing should allow campers to be active.
 Include closed-toe shoes for activities and water shoes for swimming.
-Modest swimsuits are required.
-Click to see what to bring to Kish!
+A detailed packing list will be sent after you register along with the parent manual.